Runner bean - Phaseolus coccineus

 Pick the beans when they are small, left on the plant they will get tough and stringy.
 Leaving beans on the plant will also reduce the number of future flowers the plant produces.

-Phaseolus coccineus 'Celebration' - pink flowersPhaseolus coccineus 'Firestorm' - A stringless, easy to grow bean.
-Similar to a french bean if picked when young.
+Phaseolus coccineus 'Firestorm' - A stringless, easy to grow, large cropping bean.
+It's similar to a French bean if picked when young.
+Self-pollinating and red flowered.

 Phaseolus coccineus 'Moonlight'

-Phaseolus coccineus 'Red Rum' - bright, scarlet flowers with tender, long beans.
+Phaseolus coccineus 'Red Rum' - Bright, scarlet flowers with tender, long beans.

 Phaseolus coccineus 'Scarlet Emperor'

-Phaseolus coccineus 'St George' - red and white flowers.
+Phaseolus coccineus 'St George' - Red and white flowers.

-Phaseolus coccineus 'Stardust' - White flowers with tender, stringless beans
+Phaseolus coccineus 'Stardust' - White flowers with tender, stringless beans.

-Seeds to plant now:
+Seeds to sow now:

-Indoor or in a heated greenhouse
+Indoors or in a heated greenhouse

 Aubretia, Rock cress, Aubrieta, Aubrietia